Tidal capture and repeating partial tidal disruption events of giant stars: Discussion

-When a giant is kicked, the extract fraction $\eta$ is much smaller than that of the main-sequence star, which can reach a maximum of a unit, meaning the kick velocity is an order of magnitude smaller.
+When $\beta$ is small, the star gains a positive energy, corresponding to a kick velocity defined by \cite{2013ApJ...771L..28M} as When a giant is kicked, the extract fraction ($\eta$) is much smaller than that of the main-sequence star, which can reach a maximum of a unit, meaning the kick velocity is an order of magnitude lower.